frederikvig/nyum/_recipes/kimchi-potato-hash.md

 ---

 > Remove the lid, stir the potatoes, then make 4 divots without reaching the bottom of the pan.
 Drizzle a little of the remaining oil into each divot and crack an egg into each.
 Cover and cook for 4 to 5 minutes or until eggs are just set.
+If adding sausages use separate pan, start with sausages and then eggs after.
+Transfer to skillet.

 ---